Privacy policy

 - Right to object (Article 21) — you have the right to object to the processing of your personal data where we are relying on legitimate interest as the lawful basis.

 To exercise any of these rights, please email us at inbox@domaindash.io.
 We will respond to your request within one month.
+If a request is especially complex, data protection law allows us up to two further months, but we will always tell you within the first month if that applies, and why.

 Right to complain to the ICO